Understanding ACV for Car Insurance

-ACV means actual cash value.
+ACV stands for actual cash value.
 It’s a reflection of the replacement value of your vehicle.

 ACV takes into account wear and tear, depreciation, and any prior accidents the vehicle has experienced.
 A good way to understand is ACV is to think about how much it might cost to replace your specific vehicle.